deebee07/coding-practice/patterns-for-questions/1. Sliding Window/README.md

 }
 ```

-Inefficiency: For any two consecutive subarrays of size ‘5’, overlapping part will be evaluated twice.
+**Inefficiency**: For any two consecutive subarrays of size ‘5’, overlapping part will be evaluated twice.

-Note: SubArray index 0-4 and index 1-4 share 4 elements.
+**Note**: SubArray index 0-4 and index 1-4 share 4 elements.
 ![Window of 4 shared elements](sliding-window.png)

 #####  Solution 2: Sliding-Window